Chess: Gukesh wins in time scramble, breaking deadlock – DW – 12/08/2024

 Having used well over half their time for one quarter of their moves in the opening phase, time pressure tortured both players for the remainder of the game.

-On move 28, with just seven minutes left to make another dozen moves and under pressure from four of Gukesh's pieces coordinating to bully a weak pawn, Ding blundered.
+On move 28, with just seven minutes left to make another dozen moves and under pressure from five of Gukesh's pieces coordinating to bully a weak pawn, Ding blundered.

-He tried to move his queen out of the line of fire, but opened up a chance for Gukesh to sacrifice to trigger an inevitable sequence of moves that would eventually leave him with a decisive material advantage.
+He tried to move his queen out of the line of fire, but opened up a chance for Gukesh to claim a decisive material advantage.

 Gukesh had clearly seen this opportunity, playing the crushing move almost instantly.
 Ding thought for just a few seconds after seeing the move on the board and then resigned the game.